NeuroDesk/example-notebooks/README.md

 3. Add an entry to table of content: Once your pull request is merged, you can add an entry to the `books/_toc.yml` file.
 This will add your notebook to the table of contents on the main page.

 4. Save and Submit: Once you're done, save your notebook and submit it for review.
 You can do this by creating a pull request on our GitHub repository.

+5. Note: The notebook runtime is limited to 1 hour.
+If the notebook doens't finish within this time the results from the cells uploaded will be used to generate the website.